bow008/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](report3-5.png)

-Running `git` commands to commit and push a change to Github while logged into your ieng6 account:
+Running `git` commands to commit and push a change to Github while logged into my ieng6 account:

 ![image](report3-6.png)